facebookresearch/ParlAI/projects/tod_simulator/README.md

 Gets active learning samples out of Google SGD's OutDomainSystemTeacher train set based on worst-performing API calls as extracted from `get_passing_only.py`.

 **get\_api\_data.py**
-For models trained with `tod_distributed_uber_script.py` that have `--api-jga-record` set to `True`, this will automatically pull per-api Google SGD JGA and simulation success statistics.
+For models trained with `tod_distributed_uber_script.py` that have `--api-jga-record` set to `True`, this will automatically pull per-api Google SGD Out-of-Domain JGA and simulation success statistics.

 **get\_interdistinct\_on\_conversations.py**
 Deprecated script to calculate interdistinct metrics for simulation conversations.
 (Included for completeness.)